Bleiburg repatriations: Controversy

 In 2020, Catholic Mass sponsored by the Croatian Parliament was held in Sacred Heart Cathedral in Sarajevo as replacement for an annual gathering usually held in Bleiburg, Austria, which was canceled due to restrictions imposed by the COVID-19 pandemic.
 At the same time thousands of protesters marched through Marshal Tito street to commemorate victims of the Ustaša regime, and gathered at Eternal flame.
 Most of Bosnian politicians criticized the Mass held by head of Catholic Church in Bosnia and Herzegovina, Vinko Puljić.
 Previously, it was condemned by Bosnia's Serbian Orthodox Church, the Jewish and Muslim communities and several antifascist organizations.

 In July 2020, the lower house of the Austrian Parliament adopted a resolution calling on the Ministry of the Interior to consider banning the commemoration in Bleiburg, because of the display of Ustaše symbols.
 The ban, however, did not occur, and the 2021 commemorative event was held under COVID restrictions, without large gatherings.

-In November 2021, Karl Nehammer, then the Austrian Interior Minister recommended that the Bleiburg commemoration in its present form be banned, because “In Austria, glorifying the terror regime is unacceptable.
+In November 2021, Karl Nehammer, then the Austrian Interior Minister recommended that the Bleiburg commemoration in its present form be banned, because "In Austria, glorifying the terror regime is unacceptable.
 We will prevent any attempt to spread right-wing extremist and revisionist worldviews at rallies".
-Subsequenty Austria formally banned the Bleiburg commemoration, and also banned, as a fascist symbol, the "chessboard" coat of arms of the NDH state, with the first white square, and removed it from the memorial at Bleiburg.
+Subsequently, Austria formally banned the Bleiburg commemoration, and also banned, as a fascist symbol, the coat of arms of the NDH state which was the Croatian checkerboard with the first white square, and removed it from the memorial at Bleiburg.